kieselsteini/PiXL-old/README.md

 The very fast compression/decompression algorithm LZ4 is provided by PiXL.
 You can use to it to compress data on the fly e.g. for sending it over the network.

 * **compress(data)** Returns a LZ4 compressed version of the given string.
 * **decompress(data[, length])** Returns a decompressed version of the given LZ4 byte string.
 You have to pass at least the length of the original string in order to decompress it fully.
+If no *length* is given a 64kb buffer is allocated to decompress the given *data*.

 ## Networking